Félix Trinidad vs. Pernell Whitaker: Background

 In early January 1999, Whitaker and Trinidad would officially announce their title fight would finally take place on February 20, 1999, in Madison Square Garden.
 Whitaker, who was ending his 16-month period of inactivity and was now 35-years old, nine years older than the 26-year old Trinidad, who had made 13 consecutive successful defenses of his title, came into the fight a 5-1 underdog.
 Upon arriving to the pre-fight weigh-in, Trinidad reportedly weighed three pounds over the 147-pound limit, leading to him having to run around New York City wearing heavy clothing while Don King stalled for time.
 When he returned nearly an hour later, Trinidad had made the weight.

 The fight

 Whitaker got off to a good start, winning the first round on two scorecards, but was dominated by Trinidad for almost the entire rest of the fight, losing an extremely lopsided unanimous decision with two judges scoring the fight 118–109 and one scoring the fight 117–110, all in Trinidad's favor.
 Trinidad had almost ended the fight during the sixth round after fracturing Whitaker's jaw in the round, though Whitaker insisted on continuing the fight.
 Whitaker was the busier fighter, throwing 749 punches compared to Trinidad's 518, though he landed just 234 for a 31% success rate while Trinidad scored 278 punches for a 58% success rate.
+This was seen in the eyes of many boxing observers as Whitaker's "first actual loss" of his career.